digitalcredentials/docs/request/credential_request.md

 The goals of step 1 are to ensure the recipient is authenticated, and to navigate the recipient to the "request" page of the DCC wallet app.

-The authentication method can be adapted to the issuer's requirements.
-Currently there are 2 methods used in DCC deployments:
-1a.
-(Unauthenticated users) Deep link into DCC wallet app that prompts first for authentication
-    - Link can be emailed to eligible recipients or exposed as a QR code
-    - DCC's current implementations use oauth 2.0, but this can be adapted to other flows.
+The deep link into DCC wallet app first prompts the user to authenticate.
+The link can be emailed to eligible recipients or exposed as a QR code.
+DCC's current implementations use oauth 2.0, but this can be adapted to other flows.
-1b.
-(Authenticated users) QR scan to request

-### 1a.
-Deep link

 TODO: Assumption: wallet app registers redirect uri with provider (if multiple providers, mobile app can select based on client id)